WHO TB Supranational Reference Laboratory Network

-Several operational research studies conducted in different settings have shown that lack of laboratory capacity is the main bottleneck also for the surveillance of resistance to anti-TB drugs (DRS), whereas estimation models and projections have confirmed that an effective response to the diagnostic challenges of TB-HIV and DR-TB requires urgent and massive scale-up of laboratory services.
+Several operational research studies conducted in different settings have shown that lack of laboratory capacity is the main bottleneck also for the surveillance of resistance to anti-TB drugs (DRS), whereas estimation models and projections have confirmed that an effective response to the diagnostic challenges of TB-HIV and MDR-TB requires urgent and massive scale-up of laboratory services.

 However, establishing, equipping, financing, and ensuring sustainability of appropriate laboratory networks are challenging, complex and expensive.
 Hence, strong and tailored interventions to expand TB laboratory services are needed and address different tiers of laboratories with different levels of testing.

 Towards these aims, the TB Supranational Reference Laboratory (SRL) Network was created in 1994 in order to support the WHO Global Project on TB drug resistance surveillance and with the objectives to estimate the magnitude of drug resistance globally and provide data to inform WHO policy decisions.

 Since 1994 the SRL Network has grown to be a key technical resource in supporting the strengthening of laboratory capacity in countries.
 Under WHO coordination and support, the Network today has expanded to comprise 31 SRLs and four National Centres of Excellence (NCE-SRL), largely driven by regional initiatives and institutional interest (see below SRL Network list).

 SRL Network map

 Global SRL Network Database and Repository of Reports